 Feeding your dog high-quality scientifically formulated food containing the necessary levels of nutrients and proteins will give your dog all it needs for a healthy life; therefore, supplementing with vitamin E is unwarranted.
 These foods should include the use of exceptional ingredient quality and practice a level of safety beyond the standard.
 See here to educate yourself further on premium-quality dog food.
 Check that the brand you choose has been evaluated by the Association of American Feed Control Officials (AAFCO).

 Excess levels of vitamin E in your dog’s diet can cause nausea and vomiting.
 Supplementing your dog’s diet with vitamin E is a decision best made by the careful consideration of your vet.

 Promotes a Lustrous Coat

-Insufficient vitamin E in your dog’s diet is sure to make your pet vulnerable to a wide range of skin problems including dry skin, flea allergy dermatitis, skin lesions, dandruff, rashes, and skin infections.
-When your pet starts getting adequate vitamin E, the nutrient that is known for its anti-inflammatory potential, you will notice your pet’s dull coat becoming healthy, shiny, and glossy.
-No wonder vitamin E is often added in dog shampoos.
-Vitamin E contributes immensely in keeping your pet’s skin and coat healthy.
+Insufficient vitamin E in your dog’s diet can make your pet vulnerable to a wide range of skin problems.
+Dry skin, flea allergy dermatitis, skin lesions, dandruff, rashes, and skin infections to name a few.
+Vitamin E is a rockstar anti-inflammatory nutrient.
+Switching to a high-quality diet your pet’s dull coat will become healthy, shiny, and glossy.

 Vitamin E Dosage

 Disclaimer: The information provided in this article is solely for educating the reader.
-It is not intended to be a substitute for the advice of a veterinarian.
+This is NOT intended to be a substitute for the advice of a veterinarian.